OussamaBenSlama/Doctor-Copilot/Readme.md

 ## Features

 - ✅ One-time setup by the patient with permission approvals
+- ✅ A chatbot to help doctors gain deeper insights into patient reports for better diagnosis and treatment.
 - ✅ Continuous passive data collection from the phone
 - ✅ Categorization of websites and apps used
 - ✅ Extraction of mental-health-related keywords from notifications